statsig-io/docs/docs/experiments-plus/working-with.md

  - Analyze **Metrics Lifts** for different segments by filtering for dimensions such as operating system and browser version
  - Use the Statsig client or server SDK of your choice to implement the experiment in your application

-Experiments offers additional features to accelerate and scale your experimentats:
+Experiments offers additional features to accelerate and scale your experiments:
  - Create multiple variants as part of the same experiment (A/B/n tests)
  - Select the key metrics that you want to prioritize for your hypothesis
  - Define layers to exclude the users participating in one experiment from other related experiments